H3llKa1ser/B00t2R00t/Web Application Penetration Testing/HTTP 2 Request Tunneling.md

 ### In any of those cases, the attacker can add arbitrary content to the website, which can be cached by the proxy and associated with any URL (existing or not).

+### Note that we included the Pragma: no-cache header in our request to force the proxy to bypass any cached content and send the request to the backend server.
+Doing so allows us to send several requests until our payload is correctly triggered without waiting for the cache to time out.